Donate

 Then my son called me out on my critical parenting

 My silent response allowed his words to echo around the quiet car and back into his ears.
-He finally said, “You’re kinda quiet.”
+He finally said, “You’re kind of quiet.”

-At that point I could have continued, as Jim or I often did when identifying a gift-gone-awry in our kids, “But how you’re using that gift right now is not very helpful.”
-Instead, I chose to say, “And I believe God is going to use that gift someday to convince people of His love for them.”
+At that point, I could have continued as I often did when identifying a gift-gone-awry in one of our kids: “How you’re using that gift right now is not very helpful.”
+Instead, I chose to say, “And I believe God is going to use your gift for vivid word pictures someday to convince people of His love for them.”

-For me, that moment became the impetus to get serious about overcoming my critical parent tendencies.
+For me, that moment became the inspiration to get serious about overcoming my critical parent tendencies.

 By faith, I was determined to tackle my perfectionist tendencies

 Good news!
-Most people with critical perfectionist tendencies are also pretty dedicated to work hard at the things that are important to them.
-I was no exception, and I decided to pour these high standards and work ethic into developing a new mindset.
-Instead of creating a task list that focused on fixing my kids, I worked on positive habits for my own personal and spiritual growth
+Most people with critical perfectionist tendencies are also dedicated to working hard at the things that are important to them.
+I was no exception and decided to pour these high standards and work ethic into developing a new mindset.
+Instead of creating a task list that focused on fixing my kids, I worked on positive habits for my own personal and spiritual growth:

 1. I memorized scripture to refer to often.